SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: The Design of

 \subsection{ERC Rule Extraction}

-\Tool{} aims to verify a contract adheres to all the rules outlined in the ERC document it implements.
-Thus, its first step is to extract rules from ERC documents.
-While we acknowledge that some correctness and performance rules can be identified and extracted from smart contract code~\cite{ZepScope,mengting-gas}, validating compliance with these rules is beyond the scope of this paper.
-Furthermore, as shown by the experimental results in Section~\ref{sec:compare}, the rules extracted from contract code cover only a small subset of ERC requirements.
+\Tool{} focuses on rules outlined in ERC documents.
+While some correctness and performance rules can be identified and extracted from smart contract code~\cite{ZepScope,mengting-gas}, validating compliance with them is beyond this paper's scope.
+Furthermore, the experimental results in Section~\ref{sec:compare} show that the rules extracted from contract code cover only a small subset of ERC requirements.

-A naïve way to extract rules from an ERC document with an LLM is to provide the entire ERC document and ask the model to identify all the rules.
-However, this makes it difficult for the LLM to accurately and completely extract all rules.
-Instead, we break each ERC document into subsections and send each one to the LLM.
-Specifically, since each ERC’s rules are detailed in the specification section and precede the relevant function or event declarations, we use regular expressions to isolate the specification section and divide the section into subsections, ending at each function or event declaration.
-We then instruct the LLM to analyze each function or event declaration along with the preceding text description.
+A naïve way to extract rules from an ERC document with an LLM is to provide the entire document and ask the LLM to identify all rules.
+However, this often leads to incomplete or inaccurate extraction.
+Instead, we break each ERC document into subsections and process them separately.
+Specifically, since each ERC’s rules are detailed in the specification section and precede the relevant function or event declarations, we use regular expressions to isolate the specification section and split the section into smaller parts, ending at each function or event declaration.
+We then instruct the LLM to analyze each declaration along with its preceding text description.